Asymptotically Near-Optimal Hybrid Beamforming for mmWave IRS-Aided MIMO Systems: Introduction

 The remaining part of this paper is organized as follows.
 In Section II, we describe the IRS-aided SU-MIMO systems and define their wireless channel models.
 We state the main results of this paper in Section III, by providing the asymptotically near-optimal reflection vector and hybrid beamforming matrices.
 Theoretical analysis is conducted in Section IV.
 Section V provides the simulation results and Section VII concludes the paper.

 {\em Notations.} Let $[N]\eqdef\{1,2,...,N\}$ for any positive integer $N$.
-We use $\xv$ and $\Hm$ to denote a column vector and matrix, respectively.
-Also, $\otimes$ and $\circ$ denotes the Kronecker and the Hadamard products, respectively.
 Given a $M \times N$ matrix $\Hm$, let $\Hm(i,:)$ and $\Hm(:,j)$ denote the $i$-th row and $j$-th column of $\Hm$, respectively.
 Also, given $m < M$ and $n < N$, let $\Hm([m],:)$ and $\Hm(:,[n])$ denote the submatrices by taking the first $m$ rows and $n$ columns of $\Hm$, respectively.
-Given a vector $\vv$, $\mbox{diag}(\vv)$ denotes a diagonal matrix whose $\ell$-th diagonal element is equal to the $\ell$-th element of $\vv$.
+We use $\xv$ and $\Hm$ to denote a column vector and matrix, respectively.
+Also, $\otimes$ denotes the Kronecker product.
+Given any two same dimension of vectors $\xv$ and $\yv$, let $\xv\circ\yv$ denotes the Hadamard product of $\xv$ and $\mbox{conj}(\yv)$, where $\mbox{conj}(\yv)$ and $\mbox{conj}(\Hm)$ is the complex conjugate vector and matrix of $\yv$ and $\Hm$, respectively.
+And, given a vector $\vv$, $\mbox{diag}(\vv)$ denotes a diagonal matrix whose $\ell$-th diagonal element is equal to the $\ell$-th element of $\vv$.
 We let $\Id$ and ${\bf 0}$ denote the identity and all-zero matrices, respectively, where the sizes of these matrices are easily obtained from the context.
 Given a vector $\vv$ (resp., a matrix $\Vm$), $\Pc(\vv)$ (resp. $\Pc(\Vm)$) represents the {\em projection operator} taking only the phase of each element of $\vv$ (resp. $\Vm$).
 Without loss of generality, it is assumed that in the diagonal matrix of SVD (or eigen-decomposition), the diagonal elements (i.e., singular values or eigenvalues) are sorted in the descending order of their absolute values.